-You can think of a distinction between what you wear within the Jiva Institute and what you wear in public.
+You can think of a distinction between what you wear within the Jiva Institute or the MVT and what you wear in public.
 This is especially important for females.
 While at the institute, it is fine to wear yoga pants or tops.
 However, in public, it is highly recommended that you do not wear tight or revealing clothing.
 This includes sleeveless tops and tank dresses.
 It is best to cover your shoulders – with a light long sleeve top or a shawl/scarf.

 Light pants and long skirts are highly recommended.
-It’s best to cover one’s legs when going in public, especially for females.
+It’s best to cover one’s legs when in public, especially for females.
 T shirts or short sleeves are fine, but sleeveless shirts are not appropriate in public.
 Light long sleeved shirts are useful for early mornings, evenings, and optionally for women in public.
 Scarves can be useful to cover your face or head when traveling, especially if you are sensitive to dust.
-Slip on sandals are the best shoe in Vrindavan as nearly all places require you to take off your shoes before entering. (as not only the temples, but also many shops require shoe removal before entering).
+Slip on sandals are the best shoe in Vrindavan and Rishikesh as nearly all places require you to take off your shoes before entering. (as not only the temples, but also many shops require shoe removal before entering).
 The dirt, dust and potential mud may soil your shoes, so please leave your fancy shoes at home.
 Cheap sandals are easily available for purchase in Vrindavan.
 We also recommend you bring an old pair of sneakers for longer walks.
 As we will often be required to remove our shoes, socks get very dirty.
 You are welcome to go barefoot, but bringing extra socks is a good idea otherwise.

 WHAT DO I BRING WITH ME?

 Anything valuable or precious which would cause you heartache if it were soiled.
 Do not bring jewelry or valuables.